I'm with You (Avril Lavigne song): In media, covers and samples

 "I'm with You" was later featured in the season 3 Scrubs episode "My Tormented Mentor", in the Smallville episode "Accelerate" and in the movie Bruce Almighty.
 The song was also used in the 2003 Brazilian soap opera Mulheres Apaixonadas.
 Furthermore, it was featured in the video game Karaoke Revolution Volume 2 and in Singstar Rock Ballads.
 The song is also used as the background music for the Panasonic Lumix DMC-G85/G80 commercial, with Jennifer Garner and Cate Blanchett.

+The song was used also in the end of the pilot of the Tarzan.

 Rihanna sampled the song on her track "Cheers (Drink to That)", which was released as a single.
 Lavigne made an appearance in the music video.
 Polish-Czech singer Ewa Farna covered the song and it was featured as a track on her album Měls mě vůbec rád.

 Sophie Evans covered the song in Week 3 of Over the Rainbow.
 A year later, Amelia Lily covered the song in Week 9 of series 8 of The X Factor.

 British singer Yungblud covered the song as part of his segment for BBC Radio 1's annual Live lounge month.
 He mashed-up the song with Taylor Swift's "Cardigan" (2020), accompanying himself on an acoustic guitar, joined by a cellist and two violinists, resulting in a cheerful, strings-laden performance.
 Both artists responded to the medley affirmatively.

+Scottish synth-pop band Chvrches covered the song in their Apple Music Home Session, released on September 24, 2021.

+"I'm With You" was featured in the 2024 Marvel Cinematic Universe film Deadpool & Wolverine, as well as appearing on the official soundtrack for the film.

+In May 2025, Allianz Australia launched their new "Care You Can Count On" campaign, using "I'm With You" in the advertisements.
+Laura Helbert, the general manager of the customer strategy and marketing department at Allianz, said the song choice was an opportunity to use the element of nostalgia, stating: "It perfectly evokes all the feelings you can only hope that someone will feel when they watch a television commercial and for many of our customers, we knew it would bring back lots of nostalgia."

+Breaking Benjamin guitarist Keith Wallen released a cover of the song on his Spotify page on July 15, 2025.